aboutcoders/job-bundle/Resources/docs/job-management.md

 ## Managing a job at runtime

 In some situations it might be necessary to manage a job or other jobs at runtime of the job.
-There are two ways to achieve that:
+To do so the job manager needs to be available inside the job.
+There are three ways to achieve that:

 1. Implement the ManagerAwareInterface
 2. Inject the manager as a runtime parameter
+3. Inject the manager using dependency injection

 Which one of those you choose is up to your preference.

-### Implement the ManagerAwareInterface
+### 1. Implement the ManagerAwareInterface

 Your job class must implement the interface [ManagerAwareInterface](../../Job/ManagerAwareInterface.php).